 On December 29 she notes: “I to library to see Mr. Vity in reference to Museum position.”
 On the 31st she was back at the library and spent all day being shown around which means she got the job.

 This would refer to the Minneapolis Public Library and its Science Museum.
-She was a member of the Science Museum Society, which published a small newsletter titled “Minnesota Naturalist”.
-During the winter months Martha had a job of “Night Overseer”, a position she kept until the 1944 Garden season.
+She was a member of the Science Museum Society, which published a small newsletter titled “Minnesota Naturalist.”
+During the winter months of early 1944 Martha had a job of “Acting Head,” a position she kept until the 1944 Garden season.